-All modern home AC units run on R410a, also known as Puron.
+All modern home AC units in Edmonton run on R410a, also known as Puron.
 But this refrigerant will consequently be phased out.
-This is due to a continuous concentration on limiting compounds known to impact the environment.
+This is due to a continuous concentration on limiting compounds known to negatively impact the environment.

 To find out the “why” that drives cooling rules, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million residences in the U.S. have cooling systems, according to the U.S. Department of Energy.